In this article, we will learn in-depth about the four (4) important accounting concepts or assumptions and much more.

 Four (4) Accounting Concepts or Assumptions

-4 Accounting concepts or assumptions are as follows:
+The four accounting concepts or assumptions are as follows:

 - Business Entity Concept.